CoreyWDavis/File/README.md

 - Pure Swift implimentation

 ## Using File
-In it's most simplistic form, File can be used to simply write data to files and read it back again.
+In its most simplistic form, File can be used to simply write data to files and read it back again.

 First, setup a file name components property: